 - People with bad credit.

-- People with unstable income or low income.
+- Anyone with unstable income or low income.

 - People who have low interest rates already.

-- People who want to use the Public Service Loan Forgiveness program.
+- Graduates who want to use the Public Service Loan Forgiveness program.

 Refinancing is not for everyone!
 You have to look at your situation and determine if student loan refinancing would actually make sense for you.
 For most people it does make sense but in certain situations it does not at all.
 Look at your specific numbers and situation to decide.